 Engage your students with Blackboard’s interactive features.

 You can also use Blackboard to create engaging online communities.
-Blackboard features include discussion boards, journals, blogs, portfolios, quizzes, tests, surveys, and more.
+Blackboard features include discussion boards, wikis, blogs, and journals, portfolios, quizzes, tests, surveys, and more.
 Students can upload assignments, and you can grade them in Blackboard.
 Once students submit their files, you can view them, provide feedback, score them using a rubric, and post grades.

 Learning How to Use Blackboard

 Begin learning about Blackboard by reading Getting Started with Blackboard or by attending CELT’s Blackboard training events, which are offered several times a year.
 Get further support by contacting our Educational Technology team at email@example.com.

 Accessing Your Blackboard Course

 Your Blackboard course will be available when registration begins.
 To access your Blackboard course:

 - Log in using your Saint Mary’s username and password.